Facade Inspection and Safety Program (FISP) - Cycle 9

 During Cycle 7, the Department of Buildings issued a new requirement that balcony railings and guards must be inspected for structural stability and code compliance, if not already included in the initial Cycle 7 inspection and report.

-In Cycle 8, balcony railings and guards will be incorporated into the FISP inspection and technical report.
+In Cycle 8, balcony railings and guards were incorporated into the FISP inspection and technical report.
+The requirements remain the same for Cycle 9.

 Window-Mount A/C Units Installation